namhaivu173/Uber_Lyft_project/README.md

 - IPython Notebook: contains a comprehensive project that fulfill all main goals
 - R: contains only EDA & classification models
-- R Image Outputs: contains visualization outputs from the R script
+- R Image Outputs folder: contains visualization outputs from the R script
+- Rar. file: contains the data set used for this project
+- GASREGW.csv: contains the weekly price of regular gasoline, used in the R script as an additional feature